 The hype was wholly justified.
 Tatis recorded his first Major League hit in his first Major League at-bat.
 He was 2-for-3 on the day, making him the youngest player to record a multi-hit game on Opening Day since 1975.

 Nothing short of a human highlight reel, Tatis has since made leaping grabs and diving stops look easy.
 He routinely stretches singles into extra-base hits, swipes bags, and drives towering blasts.
 Had his rookie season not been cut short by injury after 84 games, Tatis might've become the just the fifth shortstop to join the illustrious 30-30 club, as measured by home runs and stolen bases.

-In a recent interview with The Athletic, World Series champion, and now Padres Associate Manager, Skip Schumaker said:
+In an interview with The Athletic, World Series champion, and now Padres Associate Manager, Skip Schumaker said:

 “He does something on the field that blows your mind every day...This kid is a freak and could be the face of the franchise for a long time.”

-Beyond the clubhouse, national media has also taken notice.
-ESPN premiered Senior MLB Insider Jeff Passan's Fernando Tatis, Jr. Cover Story on August 10th.
+Beyond the clubhouse, national media also took notice.
+ESPN premiered Senior MLB Insider Jeff Passan's Fernando Tatis Jr. Cover Story last Fall.
 Reserved for what the network calls "the biggest stories on the most captivating athletes," the video feature included within the monthly column aired on SportsCenter throughout the day.

 At the 2:45 mark, my introduction.